TheRealJ-OnCode/gatekit-auth/README.md

 ## 🤝 Support and Development

 **Developers**: Jamil Aghazada & Murad Eyvazli
-**Version**: 1.2.0
+**Version**: 1.0.0
 **License**: MIT

-This module is under active development, with new features and improvements being continuously added.
+✅ This is the first stable version of the module.
+While the core features are fully functional, we welcome feedback and will continue to improve it based on real-world usage and reported issues.